The Human Truth Foundation

 Health:

 Public health in Qatar is very good.
-Qatar does better than average in terms of its food aid and health contributions and WHO compliance33, its fertility rate13, its average life expectancy11, its adolescent birth rate22, its alcohol consumption rate34 and in its immunizations take-up35.
-Qatar does not succeed in everything, however.
-Qatar does worse than average in its smoking rate36.
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Qatar does better than average in terms of its food aid and health contributions and WHO compliance34, its fertility rate14, its average life expectancy11, its adolescent birth rate23, its alcohol consumption rate35 and in its immunizations take-up36.
+But, things could still be better.
+Qatar does worse than average in terms of its smoking rate37.
+The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Qatar improved by +7yrs in the 30 years from 1990, on par with the global average improvement of +7.9yrs.
+Qatar is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
+Its peak fertility rate was 6.74 in 1966.

 Life Expectancy